ska5623/Hummer_musculoskeletal_modelling/README.md

-# Three-dimensional actuation of hummingbird wings requires diverse effects from the primary flight muscles
+# Musculoskeletal wing-actuation model of hummingbirds predicts diverse effects of primary flight muscles in hovering flight
 This folder includes the scripts for data preprocessing, model optimization, plotting and analysis for the paper.
 All the data required to run these scripts can be found in the folder 'Data_complete.zip' submitted as electronic supplementary material.
 The results of this study is reported in the manuscript "Musculoskeletal wing-actuation model of hummingbirds predicts diverse effects of primary flight muscles in hovering flight".

 ## Procedure